cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_kerwin_sophie_final-project_horn.md

 Lemery, apothecary to the French king ; made English from the original French.* London: Matthew Gilliflower and James Partridge, 1685.

-Lamour, *Nouveau manuel de l'ébéniste*.
+Lamour. *Nouveau manuel de l'ébéniste*.
 Paris, 1838.

 Pausanias. *Description of Greece*.
 Translated by Jones, W. H. S. and Omerod, H. A. Loeb Classical Library Volumes.
 Cambridge, MA, Harvard